ricardobrein/ricardobrein/README.md

 - I have a routine for daily practice of a little of Python, GIT, SQL and Linux and from time to time i like to explore lenguages like Dart, Java or Go.
 - I'm everyday experimenting with machine learning models and neural nets for real use cases.
 - I find it so fun to test big data software and distributed computing tools.
-The ecosystem is vast, but as a student, I focus on the most robust and widely use tools. - I'm constantly playing with Spark, MongoDB, Elasticsearch or kafka
+The ecosystem is vast, but as a student, I focus on the most robust and widely use tools. - I'm constantly playing with Spark, MongoDB, ElasticStack or kafka
 - I can effectively work with PostreSQL databases, including some variants such as DuckDB and others like Pandas and Polars.
 Additionally, I don't have fear of create Power BI dashboards to visualize data and extract insightful analytics.
 - I find great joy in sharing what i learn with others, so constantly i working on improving my communication skills to effectively convey what I learn in a practical and understandable way.